How To Walk Your Motorcycle – The Art of Manoeuvring

-Here follows the tips and techniques to master moving and walking your motorcycle.
+Here follows the tips and techniques on how to maneuver your motorcycle by pushing and walking your motorcycle.
 Be sure to start slow and take the time to practise.

 1. GEAR: Depending on your helmet type and the amount of space you’re moving around in, you may want to remove your helmet to ensure full vision.
 Keep your gloves on to ensure sturdy grip.

 2. FRONT BRAKE: Stand on the left side of the bike as though you are going to get on.
 Hold the handgrip while covering the front brake with two fingers.
 You’ll need access to the brake to control any potential rolling of the bike.